 Children and Families

-HB 737 - Modifies provisions relating to the protection of children
+HB 737 and HB 486 have been combined to create HCS HB 737 & 486 - Modifies provisions relating to the protection of children?

 2. Although HB 737 is not a bill directly related to homeschooling, if is important to many of our members and friends as parents.
 FHE supports HB 737.